 \section{Abstract}

-Industry partners provided a problem statement that involves classifying electronic waste using machine learning models that will be used by pick-and-place robots for waste segregation.
-We started by taking common electronic waste items, such as a mouse and charger, unsoldering them, and taking pictures to create a custom dataset.
-Then state-of-the art YOLOv11 model \cite{b1} was trained and run to achieve 70 mAP in real-time.
-Mask-RCNN model was also trained and achieved 41 mAP.
-The model will be further integrated with pick-and-place robots to perform segregation of e-waste.
-The code and link to the dataset can be found in this github repository: \href{https://github.com/prakriti16/Image-segmentation-and-classification-of-e-waste}{https://github.com/prakriti16/Image-segmentation-and-classification-of-e-waste}
+Industry partners provided a problem statement that involves classifying electronic waste using machine learning models, which will be utilized by pick-and-place robots for waste segregation.
+This was achieved by taking common electronic waste items, such as a mouse and a charger, unsoldering them, and taking pictures to create a custom dataset.
+The state-of-the-art YOLOv11 model was trained and run to achieve 70 mAP in real-time.
+The Mask R-CNN model was also trained and achieved 41 mAP.
+The model can be integrated with pick-and-place robots to perform segregation of e-waste.
+The code and link to the dataset can be found in this GitHub repository: \href{https://tinyurl.com/5dnp4av5}{https://github.com/prakriti16/Image-segmentation-and-classification-of-e-waste}